 While it can take a bit longer to reach, you can also decide to visit the Hunter Valley.
 After a few hours of driving, you will get to this foodie heaven where you can try a variety of cheeses and wines.
 The Hunter Valley is also home to many restaurants with unique, delicious menus.
 To get an appetite, you can first go on a hike on one of the trails in the area, explore the Hunter Valley Gardens, or go on a hot air balloon ride.
 If you do research beforehand and realize there is more to see than you can fit in a single day, you should also look into comfortable Hunter Valley accommodation that will provide you with more time to see everything the region has to offer.

 Swim in the Mermaid Pools

 100 kilometers from Sydney CBD, you will find the Mermaid Pools.
 This series of pools near Tahmoor Gorge will take your breath away.
-Rocky platforms and steep steps make this area not the safest for swimming, but you can find plenty of swimming holes with clear water that you can take a dip in.
+Rocky platforms and steep steps make this area not the safest for swimming, but you can find plenty of swimming pools with clear water that you can take a dip in.
 For instance, The See Through Pools allow you to see the rock formations that are under the water’s surface.

 Go to the Royal National Park

 As the second oldest national park on the planet, the Royal National Park is another great option for a day trip from Sydney.
 There are many activities to try here, from trekking the cliffs and walking through bushlands to paddling, canoeing, and swimming.
 Moreover, if you bring your bike, you can even try the 10km long Loftus Loop Trail.
 Marine animal lovers will also enjoy the opportunity to see some whales as they migrate.